 Rambiara

-The Jehlum then recieves the Sansara and Romshi near Kakapora before flowing into Srinagar.
+The Jehlum then recieves the Sasara and Romshi streams near Kakapora before flowing into Srinagar.

 This post details the journey of the Jehlum through Srinagar.